mia-platform/flow-manager-client/docs/overview.md

   This is achieved by calling the `emitEvent` function given as argument of the `commandFunction`.
   Its signature is `emitEvent(event, metadata)`.
 In this case `sagaId` is not needed since it exploits the same of executed command.
 - by default error risen during the processing step cause messages to be retried until the execution is successful.
-This behaviour can be fine in case the command action is _idempotent_ or its repetition does not cause potential conflicts.
+This behavior can be fine in case the command action is _idempotent_ or its repetition does not cause potential conflicts.
   In order to change it and *skip messages* whose processing throw an error, it is sufficient to call the `commit` function within the error handler.